jdtournier/git_collate_contributions/README.md

 # git_collate_contributions

-analyse contributions to a git repo, and produce a breakdown of commits, insertions and deletions per user
+Analyse contributions to a git repo, and produce a breakdown of commits, insertions and deletions per user

 ### Usage